Linguistics

 Linguistics is the scientific study of language and all its properties.
 Some of the core aspects of language that linguists study include:

-- The physical manifestations of language as sounds/signs (Phonetics)
+- The physical manifestations of language as spoken sounds and gestural signs (Phonetics)

-- The systematic patterns in those physical manifestations (Phonology)
+- The patterns in systems of signs and sounds (Phonology)

 - The structural organization of words into phrases and sentences (Syntax)

-- The logical meanings and interpretations of linguistic expressions (Semantics, Pragmatics)
+- The assignment of meaning to linguistic expressions in context (Semantics, Pragmatics)

 Linguistics at Princeton

-Students at Princeton develop the skills of a linguist through hands-on engagement with gathering and interpreting data from many different languages, the employment of diverse methodologies, and the investigation of language through a variety of lenses, including:
+Students at Princeton develop the skills of a linguist through hands-on engagement with gathering and interpreting data from many different languages, utilizing diverse methodologies.
+Students will be exposed to the investigation of language through a variety of lenses, including:

 - Working with native speakers of an unfamiliar language (Field Methods)